College of Science and Health > Academics > STEM Studies > Graduate Programs > Science Education (MS)

 You’ll take 12 courses to complete your degree.

-of 2018 master’s graduates from the College of Science and Health were employed, continuing their education or not seeking employment within six months of graduation.
+of Science Education graduates were employed, continuing their education or pursuing other goals within six months of graduation.

-The reported median salary of 2018 College of Science and Health master’s graduates was $58,240.
+The reported median salary of Science Education master’s graduates was $55,000.

 You’ll learn from faculty members like Professor Bernhard Beck-Winchatz, an astrophysicist who works with NASA to incorporate the latest scientific discoveries and learning into his courses.
 Through DePaul’s STEM center, Beck-Winchatz has worked with CPS middle school students to conduct science experiments in near-space.